Highlights Tours at the Downtown Campus (27 Pleasant St)

 Captain Elias Davis House Tour - visit the Federal style home of the seafaring Captain Elias Davis, built in 1804

-A minimum three weeks' advance notice and a credit card is required to hold your reservation.
+A minimum two weeks' advance notice and a credit card is required to hold your reservation.
 Please fill in and submit this form or call (978)283-0455 x110 for more information.

 Guided group tours are $5.00 + regular admission rate.